ilastik/ilastik.github.io/documentation/tracking/tracking.md

            track_id_parent track_id_child1 track_id_child2 time_parent

-   * *Automatic Tracking*: In the Chaingraph Tracking folder, the events are stored as described in the table above.
+   * *Automatic Tracking*: In the Conservation Tracking folder, the events are stored as described in the table above.